A New Attempt to Identify Long-term Precursors for Endogenous Financial Crises in the Market Correlation Structures: Data set

 \section{Data set}

-Using data collected by QuoteMedia~\cite{DynamicStockMarket} and provided by Quandl \cite{Quandl} we construct a survivorship--biased portfolio of $K=250$ US stocks (see~Tab.~\ref{tab:OverviewSP500} in App.~\ref{sec:ListStocks}), \textit{i.e.} the selected stocks do not change for the entire investigation period.
-The investigation period ranges from 02~January,~1997 to 31~December,~2012 in order to concentrate on the two periods, the dotcom-bubble burst and the Lehman Brother pre-crash phase.
-Our portfolio represents the S\&P\,500 index since it comprises the 11 Global Industry Classification Standard (GICS) sectors in Tab.~\ref{tab:GICS} (cf.~\cite{wiki:2020:GICS}).
+Using data collected by QuoteMedia~\cite{DynamicStockMarket} and provided by Quandl \cite{Quandl} we construct a data set of $K=250$ US stocks (see~Tab.~\ref{tab:OverviewSP500} in App.~\ref{sec:ListStocks}), \textit{i.e.} the selected stocks do not change for the entire investigation period.
+The investigation period ranges from 02~January,~1997 to 31~December,~2012 in order to concentrate on the two periods, the dot-com bubble burst and the Lehman Brothers pre-crash phase.
+Our data set represents the S\&P\,500 index since it comprises the 11 Global Industry Classification Standard (GICS) sectors in Tab.~\ref{tab:GICS} (cf.~\cite{wiki:2020:GICS}).
 Furthermore, we also sorted the stocks within the sectors according to the sub-industry sectors (see~Tab.~\ref{tab:OverviewSP500} in App.~\ref{sec:ListStocks}).

 In Ref.~\cite{Heckens_2020}, we demonstrated that the market states depend on the choice of the stocks.
-Nevertheless, our portfolio allows us to make general statements about the correlation structure of the US stock markets because all GICS industry sectors \cite{wiki:2020:GICS} are covered by our portfolio and no industry sector is underrepresented, even not the real estate sector which mainly causes a market state transition in Ref.~\cite{Heckens_2020}.
+Nevertheless, our data set allows us to make general statements about the correlation structure of the US stock markets because all GICS industry sectors \cite{wiki:2020:GICS} are covered by our data set and no industry sector is underrepresented, even not the real estate sector which mainly causes a market state transition in Ref.~\cite{Heckens_2020}.